-Our feature extraction process produces a large amount of features, resulting in sparse feature vectors with thousands of elements.
-However, not all features are equally relevant to express a programmer's style.
-This makes it desirable to perform feature selection in order to obtain a more compact representation of the data that reduces the computational burden during classification.
-Moreover, sparse feature vectors may result in a large number of zero-valued attributes being selected during random forest's random subsampling of the attributes to select a best split.
-Reducing the dimensions of the feature set is also important for avoiding overfitting.
+Feature extraction produces a large amount of features, resulting in sparse feature vectors with thousands of elements.
+However, not all features are equally informative to express a programmer's style.
+This makes it desirable to perform feature selection to obtain a compact representation of the data to reduce the computational burden during classification as well as the chances of overfitting.
+Moreover, sparse vectors may result in a large number of zero-valued attributes being selected during random forest's random subsampling of the attributes to select a best split.
+Reducing the dimensions of the feature set is important for avoiding overfitting.
 One example to overfitting would be a rare assembly instruction uniquely identifying an author.
-For these reasons, we use information gain criteria to select the most informative attributes that represent each author as a class.
-This reduces vector size and sparsity while increasing accuracy and machine learning model training speed.
-For example, we get 750,000 features from the 900 executable binary samples of 100 programmers.
-If we use all of these features in classification, the accuracy is slightly above 30\% because the random forest might be randomly selecting features with values of zero in the sparse feature vectors.
-Once the dimension of the feature vector is reduced, we get less than 2,000 information gain features.
-Extracting less than 2,000 features or training a machine learning model where each instance has fewer than 2,000 attributes is computationally efficient.
-On the other hand, no sparsity remains in the feature vectors after dimensionality reduction which is one reason for the performance benefits of dimensionality reduction.
-After dimensionality reduction, the correct classification accuracy of 100 programmers increases from 30\% to 90\%.
+For these reasons, we use information gain criteria followed by correlation based feature selection to identify the most informative attributes that represent each author as a class.
+This reduces vector size and sparsity while increasing accuracy and model training speed.
+For example, we get 705,000 features from the 900 executable binary samples of 100 programmers.
+If we use all of these features in classification, the resulting de-anonymization accuracy is slightly above 30\% because the random forest might be randomly selecting features with values of zero in the sparse feature vectors.
+Once information gain criteria is applied, we get less than 2,000 features and the correct classification accuracy of 100 programmers increases from to 90\%.
+Then, we identify locally predictive features that are highly correlated with classes and have low intercorrelation.
+After this second dimensionality reduction method, we are left with 53 predictive features and no sparsity remains in the feature vectors.
+Extracting 53 features or training a machine learning model where each instance has 53 attributes is computationally efficient.
+Given such proper representation of instances, the correct classification accuracy of 100 programmers reaches 96\%.